RascalSoftware/RAT-Docs/source/algorithms/simplex.rst

 Algorithm control parameters
 ----------------------------
-The following parameters in the :ref:`Controls object<controlsInfo>` are specific to the Nelder-Mead simplex:
+The following parameters in the :ref:`Controls object<controls>` are specific to the Nelder-Mead simplex:

 - ``xTolerance``: The termination tolerance for step size.
 If the minimiser tries to take a step smaller than ``xTolerance`` *and* the tolerance bound on ``funcTolerance`` is satisfied, the algorithm terminates.